1. Home

 Regulation of Artificial Intelligence and Machine Learning

-The training and use of AI/ML algorithms introduces a fundamentally new kind of data analysis into the healthcare workflow that requires an appropriate regulatory framework.
-By virtue of their influence on pathologists and other physicians in selection of diagnoses and treatments, the outputs of these algorithms can critically impact patient care.
-The data patterns identified by these systems are often not exact: there is not perfect separation of classes or predictions.
-Thus there are analogies with sensitivity, specificity, and predictive value of other complex tests performed by clinical laboratories.
+The training and use of AI/ML algorithms introduce a fundamentally new kind of data analysis into the healthcare workflow that requires an appropriate regulatory framework.
+By virtue of their influence on pathologists and other physicians in the selection of diagnoses and treatments, the outputs of these algorithms can critically impact patient care.
+The data patterns identified by these systems are often not exact: there is no perfect separation of classes or predictions.
+Thus, there are analogies with sensitivity, specificity, and predictive value of other complex tests performed by clinical laboratories.
 However, in machine learning the patterns in data are identified by software and often are not explicitly revealed.
-Biases or subtle errors may be incorporated inadvertently into machine learning systems and these must be identified and mitigated prior to deployment.
-Naturally occurring changes in healthcare context such as case mix changes, updated tests or sample preparation, or new therapies, may also change the input data profile and reduce the accuracy of a previously well-functioning machine learning system.
+Biases or subtle errors may be incorporated inadvertently into machine learning systems, and these must be identified and mitigated prior to deployment.
+Naturally occurring changes in healthcare context, such as case mix changes, updated tests or sample preparation, or new therapies, may also change the input data profile and reduce the accuracy of a previously well-functioning machine learning system.

 1. Shulz WL, Durant TJS, Krumholz HM.
 Validation and regulation of clinical artificial intelligence.
 Clin Chem 2019;65:1336-1337.